Kirby's Return to Dream Land: Gameplay

 Return to Dream Land is a 2.5D side-scrolling platform game, controlled by holding the Wii Remote sideways.
 Unlike previous entries in the Kirby series, the game features 3D models for player characters and enemies rather than sprites.

-Throughout the game, Kirby can collect items which will heal him; food items that recover health, items that give him an extra life, or by collecting 100 stars, which immediately grants him an extra life.
-There are also various items Kirby can use to interact with the environment.
-At the end of each stage, a bonus game is played in which players time a button press to jump as high as possible to earn additional items.
+Throughout the game, Kirby can collect items which will heal him.
+This includes food items that recover health and items which grants an extra life.
+An extra life will also be granted upon collecting 100 stars.
+There are also items Kirby can use to interact with the environment.
+At the end of each stage, a bonus game is played in which players time a button press to jump as high as possible to earn extra items.

 Kirby's Return to Dream Land supports cooperative multiplayer for up to four players.

 The player controls Kirby, who retains his signature ability to inhale objects and enemies.
 The inhaled objects can either be swallowed, or propelled back out as a projectile.
-Kirby can also do a "Super Inhale", where shaking the Wii Remote or inhaling for a long time makes Kirby's inhale stronger.
-A Super Inhale has extended range and can suck up "Heave-ho Blocks", which are immovable from a regular inhale; the Super Inhale also allows Kirby to inhale other players and most large enemies.
+Kirby can also perform a "Super Inhale", where shaking the Wii Remote or inhaling for a long time makes Kirby's inhale stronger.
+A Super Inhale has extended range and can suck up "Heave-ho Blocks", which are immovable from a regular inhale.
+The Super Inhale also allows Kirby to inhale other players and most large enemies.

-Certain enemies, when swallowed, give Kirby access to a wide variety of "Copy Abilities", which gives Kirby the attack properties of the enemies he inhales.
+Certain enemies, when swallowed, lets Kirby access a wide variety of "Copy Abilities", which gives Kirby the attack properties of the enemies he inhales.
 Kirby can only possess one copy ability at a time.
 Other players playing as another character through multiplayer, or those playing as King Dedede, Meta Knight, or Waddle Dee, can hold onto a Copy Ability's essence and throw them back to Kirby to be inhaled.
 If a discarded ability from these characters is left untouched, it will vanish shortly afterward.

 Each copy ability has multiple attacks that are utilized depending on the combination of button-inputs pressed by the player.
-New abilities introduced in this game are the Whip ability, which lets Kirby grab out-of-reach items, the Water ability, which allows Kirby to extinguish fires, and the Leaf ability, which lets Kirby use leaves as a form of attack and conjure a pile of leaves to hide in and become invulnerable to nearly all attacks.
+New abilities introduced in this game are the Whip ability, which lets Kirby grab out-of-reach items, the Water ability, which lets Kirby extinguish fires, and the Leaf ability, which lets Kirby use leaves as a form of attack and conjure a pile of leaves to hide in and become invulnerable to nearly all assaults.
 The Nintendo Switch remake introduces both the Mecha ability, which gives Kirby laser cannons and robotic arms, and the Sand ability, which allows Kirby to morph sand into various shapes, as well as reintroducing the Festival ability from Kirby Star Allies.